Hong Kong pro-democracy lawmakers arrested as tensions soar | Malay Mail

 The lack of fully free elections — and especially the fact that the city’s leader is appointed by a pro-Beijing committee — has fuelled years of protests that have culminated in the latest unrest.

-The tinderbox atmosphere intensified yesterday after 22-year-old student Alex Chow died from a fall during recent clashes with police.
+The tinderbox atmosphere intensified on Friday after 22-year-old student Alex Chow died from a fall during recent clashes with police.

 Although the precise chain of events leading to his fall are unclear and disputed, protesters have made alleged police brutality one of their movement’s rallying cries and have seized on the death.

-Thousands attended candlelight vigils yesterday evening while police fought cat and mouse battles with flashmob protesters who blocked roads, burned barricades and vandalised subway station entrances in multiple neighbourhoods.
+Thousands attended candlelight vigils on Friday evening while police fought cat and mouse battles with flashmob protesters who blocked roads, burned barricades and vandalised subway station entrances in multiple neighbourhoods.

 In one incident, an officer fired a live warning shot as his unit faced off with protesters throwing projectiles.